alrolo3/volatility3-autoruns/README.md

 ## Special thanks

-Special thanks to tomchop for making the plugin available for the community.
+Special thanks to tomchop and PXS-LU-CSIRT for making the plugin available for the community.